FelixBer/FindFunc/README.md

 ## Building and Installation

-FindFunc is an IDA PRO python plugin without external package dependencies.
+FindFunc is an IDA Pro python plugin without external package dependencies.
-It can be installed by downloading the repository and copying file findfuncmain.py and folder findfunc to your IDA PRO plugin directory.
+It can be installed by downloading the repository and copying file findfuncmain.py and folder findfunc to your IDA Pro plugin directory.
 No building is required.

-Requirements: IDA PRO 7.x (7.6+) with python3 environment.
+Requirements: IDA Pro 7.x (7.6+) with python3 environment.
 FindFunc is designed for x86/x64 architecture only.
 It has been tested with IDA 7.6/7.7, python 3.9 and IDAPython 7.4.0 on Windows 10.